Estimated reading time: 4 minutes

 - Do not take essential oils internally.
 As they are too harsh for our bodies; even when diluted.
 They are for external use only.

-- Always use carrier oil.
-When applying essential oils to the skin, it can cause irritation.
-So it is best to dilute the oils with a carrier oil (such as olive, avocado or organic fractionated coconut oil).
+- Always use a carrier oil.
+When applying essential oils to the skin, they can cause irritation.
+So it is best to dilute the oils with a carrier oil (such as olive, avocado, or organic fractionated coconut oil).

 - Talk with your health practitioner.
 It is always best to check first to see if essential oils are safe for you to use.

 Essential oils are so good for relieving stress.
-The best methods for using them to calm stress are to have a handkerchief with some drops of essential oil on it, placing drops of an oil into a bath and to use a aromatherapy diffuser.
-The most effective essential oils for de-stressing are lavender, ylang ylang, bergamot, clary sage, roman chamomile and frankincense.
+The best methods for using them to calm stress are to have a handkerchief with some drops of essential oil on it, placing drops of oil into a bath, and using an aromatherapy diffuser.
+The most effective essential oils for de-stressing are lavender, ylang ylang, bergamot, clary sage, roman chamomile, and frankincense.

 Do you use essential oils?
 If so, which ones are your favourites and why?
 I would love to know.
 Please use the comment section below to tell me.